 The eCommerce industry alone is expected to reach over $4 trillion annual global revenues in 2022, up by over a trillion dollars from 2020.
 This proves there is an expanding market for online retailers that offers unique opportunities for entrepreneurs to generate passive income.

 No matter which course you choose to follow, there is no denying the appeal of making money while you sleep.
 The additional income can be a game-changer for small businesses.

 How to earn it

 There are various ways to earn passive income.
-In the UK, property rental is classed as passive income even if the property is actively managed - provided the owner is not a real estate agent.
+In Australia, property rental is classed as passive income even if the property is actively managed.
 This can include buying whole properties to rent or renting out a room through a third-party such as AirBnB.

 The internet has also opened a whole new segment of possibilities, such as blogging, affiliate marketing, online retail, podcasting, and utilising expert knowledge to sell online courses and tutorials.